aroman/freya-on-a-mac/README.md

 If the screen remains black after booting from the installation USB, try the following steps:

-1. When the boot menu with the elementary OS logo appears enter the boot options
+1. When the boot menu with the elementary OS logo appears enter the boot menu
-1. Change the options `quite splash` to `nomodeset` and boot
+1. Change the boot parameters `quiet splash` to `nomodeset` and continue booting

 That solution is an extract of a [StackExchange answer][se-black-screen].